 “The power to question is the basis of all human progress.”

-When I ask a room full of five and six year olds if they have any questions, I hear all sorts of funny stories and interesting comments—some having to do with the topic I have been sharing with them, but most are completely unrelated.
+When I ask a room full of 5-and 6-year-olds if they have any questions, I hear all sorts of funny stories and interesting comments—some having to do with the topic I have been sharing with them, but most are completely unrelated.
 They haven’t yet learned the art of questioning.
 But they will, right?